This Is How To Store Strawberries For Best Results

 The best way to store strawberries is by keeping them dry and either cold or frozen.
 For short-term storage strawberries are kept in the refrigerator and a ventilated container.
 For long-term storage strawberries are kept in the freezer and a sealed bag.

+As a Certified Health Coach I address food and strawberry storage in my sessions.
 We’ll dive into the best methods for storing strawberries for both short-term and long-term solutions.
 After that, we’ll discuss some of the expiration timelines each storage method will give your fruit.
-Let’s jump into this beautiful fruit.

 The Best Ways To Store Strawberries